godotengine/godot-docs/classes/class_meshdatatool.rst

 Returns the specified vertex of the given face.

-Vertex argument must be 2 or less because faces contain three vertices.
+Vertex argument must be either 0, 1, or 2 because faces contain three vertices.

 ----